 When the "SEVERAL ALARMS" indicator is illuminated, then multiple fire alarms are present on the FACP.
-In order to view the alarms the PREVIOUS and NEXT controls are used.
+In order to view controls are used.

+the alarms the PREVIOUS and NEXT controls are used.

 A Zone or Device can be disabled when in an Alarm or Fault condition by pressing the Disable button.